EIA’s crude oil inventory

 Impact of record US crude oil inventory

-The total nationwide crude oil inventory hit an all-time high of 538.6 MMbbls in the week ending April 15.
-The crude oil inventory is 10% higher than in the corresponding period in 2015.
+The total US crude oil inventory hit an all-time high of 540.6 MMbbls in the week ending April 22.
+The nationwide crude oil stocks are 10% more than in the same period in 2015.
 The record-high US crude oil inventory limits the upside potential for crude oil prices.

-The volatility in crude oil prices influences oil and gas producers like Ultra Petroleum (UPL), Bill Barrett (BBG), Bonanza Creek Energy (BCEI), and Sanchez Energy (SN).
-They also influence ETFs like the PowerShares DWA Energy Momentum Portfolio (PXI), the VelocityShares 3x Inverse Crude Oil ETN (DWTI), and the Direxion Daily Energy Bear 3x ETF (ERY).
+Low crude oil prices influence oil and gas producers like Bill Barrett (BBG), Halcon Resources (HK), Bonanza Creek Energy (BCEI), and Sanchez Energy (SN).
+The volatility in crude oil prices also impacts ETFs like the PowerShares DWA Energy Momentum Portfolio (PXI), the VelocityShares 3x Inverse Crude Oil ETN (DWTI), and the United States Brent Oil ETF (BNO).

-Read the next part of this series to learn more about US crude oil output, refinery demand, and crude oil imports.
+Read the next part of this series to learn more about US crude oil production, refinery input, and crude oil imports.